SimranBendke/cafe-kingdom/README.md

 # Features

-- Interactive coffee menu with prices in ₹
+- Interactive coffee menu with prices
 - Simple ordering form with confirmation message
 - Built using HTML, CSS, and JavaScript
 - Fully responsive and mobile-friendly design